 Freelancing job sites

 Some people suggest that it’s impossible to find a rock-star dental blogger on freelancing sites such as Upwork.com and Freelancer.com.
-However I know from experience that it is possible, so long as you’re clear in the requirements of the job specification.
+However, I know from experience that it is possible, so long as you’re clear on the requirements of the job specification.

 Why is this important?
 After all, a good blogger should be able to research and write about any topic right?